strapi/documentation/docs/developer-docs/latest/development/typescript.md

 TypeScript adds an additional type system layer above JavaScript, which means that existing JavaScript code is also TypeScript code.
 Strapi supports TypeScript in new projects on v4.2.0 and above.
 TypeScript-enabled projects allow developing plugins with TypeScript as well as using TypeScript typings.

 ::: strapi Getting started with TypeScript
-To start developing in TypeScript, use the [CLI documentation](/developer-docs/latest/setup-deployment-guides/installation/cli.md) to create a new TypeScript project.
+To start developing in TypeScript, use the [CLI installation documentation](/developer-docs/latest/setup-deployment-guides/installation/cli.md) to create a new TypeScript project.
 Additionally, the [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md) and [TypeScript configuration](/developer-docs/latest/setup-deployment-guides/configurations/optional/typescript.md) sections have TypeScript-specific resources for understanding and configuring an application.
 :::

 ::: callout 🚧  JavaScript to TypeScript migration